anp/lolbench/docs/adding-new-benchmarks.md

 Add individual benchmarks functions to the new crate.
 A convenience macro is provided that will wrap an existing cargo benchmark in a criterion bench runner: `wrap_libtest!`, and an example benchmark which uses it is included with the generated benchmark crate.
 See more below for information on adapting benchmarks from existing frameworks.

 Add the benchmark crate to the CI config under `.github/workflows/main.yml`.
 Make sure the crate is listed as a new job -- follow existing examples.
 The build job should be named the same as the new crate and thus its `benches/` subdirectory.
-You should also add the new job as a requirement for the `rebalance` job, add its output to the list of artifacts to download.
+You should also add the new job as a requirement for the `merge_data_dirs` job, add its output to the list of artifacts to download.

 ### Adapting cargo/libtest benchmarks